-The shareholders have fixed the number of directors at seven and the Corporation presently has seven directors.
-It is proposed that at the Meeting the shareholders approve a resolution fixing the number of directors at eight.
-Management of the Corporation proposes the following eight persons as its nominees for election as directors of the Corporation at the Meeting.
+The shareholders have fixed the number of directors at eight and the Corporation presently has eight directors.
+It is proposed that at the Meeting the shareholders approve a resolution fixing the number of directors at nine.
+Management of the Corporation proposes the following nine persons as its nominees for election as directors of the Corporation at the Meeting.
 Information concerning the nominees, as furnished by the individual nominees, is as follows:

-Name, Municipality of Residence and Position Principal Occupation or employment and, if not a previously elected director, occupation during the past 5 years Previous Service as a Director Number of Common Shares beneficially owned, or controlled or directed, directly or indirectly ^(S) A Frederick Banfield (2) (3) (4) Arizona, USA Retired, formerly CTO, MineSight (formerly Mintec Inc.), a consulting and software company providing services to the minerals industry, since 1970.
-Since October 1999 325,000 Rudi P. Fronk Colorado, USA Chairman and CEO Chairman and CEO, Seabridge Gold Inc. Since October 1999 970,000 directly 30,000 indirectly Eliseo Gonzalez-Urien ^{(2) (3) (4)} Oregon, USA Retired as Senior Technical Advisor, Seabridge Gold Inc. in 2013 and as Senior Vice President, Since January 2006 89,765
+Name, Municipality of Residence and Position Principal Occupation or employment and, if not a previously elected director, occupation during the past 5 years Previous Service as a Director Number of Common Shares beneficially owned, or controlled or directed, directly or indirectly (5) A Frederick Banfield (2) (3) (4) Arizona, USA Non-Executive Chairman, Eclipse Mining Technologies since January, 2019, formerly CTO, MineSight (formerly Mintec Inc.), a consulting and software company providing services to the minerals industry, since 1970.
+Since October 1999 375,000 Rudi P. Fronk Colorado, USA Chairman and CEO Chairman and CEO, Seabridge Gold Inc. Since October 1999 1,045,000 directly 30,000 indirectly

-Name, Municipality of Residence and Position Principal Occupation or employment and, if not a previously elected director, occupation during the past 5 years Previous Service as a Director Number of Common Shares beneficially owned, or controlled or directed, directly or indirectly (5) Placer Dome Inc. in 2001.
-Richard C. Kraus ^{(1) (3)} Colorado, USA Executive Chairman of The RMH Group, Inc. since 2001 Since December 2013 2,000 Jay Layman Wyoming, USA President and Chief Operating Officer President and Chief Operating Officer, Seabridge Gold since June, 2011; Independent Consultant (President of Tactical and Strategic Advisory Services LLC), August 2010 to February 2011, Vice President Solutions and Innovation, Newmont Mining Company from May 2007 to August 2010; Vice President Corporate Development, Hecla Mining Company, 2006 to April 2007.
-Since June, 2012 7,393 Clem Pelletier British Columbia, Canada Senior Technical Advisor at ERM: Environmental Resources Management, Process Chemist/Metallurgist, founder and former CEO of Rescan Group Ltd. 1981 to September, 2012 None 5,000 indirectly John Sabine ^{(1) (3)} Ontario, Canada Corporate Director Since June, 2014 5,050 directly 18,000 indirectly Gary Sugar ^{(1) (3)} Ontario, Canada Retired in 2012 as a Managing Director at RBC Capital Markets, former Director, Stillwater Mining Co., Osisko Mining Corp. and Romarco Minerals Inc. Since May, 2016 Nil
+Name, Municipality of Residence and Position Principal Occupation or employment and, if not a previously elected director, occupation during the past 5 years Previous Service as a Director Number of Common Shares beneficially owned, or controlled or directed, directly or indirectly (5) Eliseo Gonzalez-Urien (2) (3) (4) Oregon, USA Retired as Senior Technical Advisor, Seabridge Gold Inc. in 2013 and as Senior Vice President, Placer Dome Inc. in 2001.
+Since January 2006 139,765 Richard C. Kraus (1)(2)(3) Colorado, USA Executive Chairman of The RMH Group, Inc. since 2001 Since December 2013 22,000 Jay Layman Wyoming, USA President and Chief Operating Officer President and Chief Operating Officer, Seabridge Gold since June, 2011; Independent Consultant (President of Tactical and Strategic Advisory Services LLC), August 2010 to February 2011, Vice President Solutions and Innovation, Newmont Mining Company from May 2007 to August 2010; Vice President Corporate Development, Hecla Mining Company, 2006 to April 2007.
+Since June, 2012 7,393 Melanie Miller Colorado, USA Masters Candidate (Psychology), Harvard University since 2018, General Manager, Hemlo Operations at Barrick Gold 2017 to 2018, Vice President, Supply Chain Management at Barrick Gold 2014 to 2018, Vice President, Supply Chain Management at Newmont 2011-2014 None 0 Clem Pelletier (3) (4) British Columbia, Canada Process Chemist; Director, Newmont Goldcorp Corporation, May 2014 (at Goldcorp) to present; Director, BQE Water Inc. since June 2000; Advisor, Black & Veatch Engineering & Construction Group, 2016 to present; Advisor, BHP ICM Dam Advisory Group, since Sep.
+2018; Technical Consultant for Sustainability, Environment, Health & Safety, since 2014; Senior Technical Advisor at ERM, Sep.
+2012 to 2017 Since June 2018 5,000 indirectly John Sabine (1) (3) Ontario, Canada Corporate Director Since June, 2014 5,050 directly 18,000 indirectly Gary Sugar (1) (3) Ontario, Canada 1) Member of the Audit Committee.
+Retired in 2012 as a Managing Director at RBC Capital Markets, former Director, Stillwater Mining Co., Osisko Mining Corp. and Romarco Minerals Inc. Since May, 2016 2,500

-- (1) Member of the Audit Committee.
+(1) Member of the Audit Committee.

-- (2) Member of the Compensation Committee.
+(2) Member of the Compensation Committee.

-- (3) Member of the Corporate Governance and Nominating Committee.
+(3) Member of the Corporate Governance and Nominating Committee.

-- (4) Member of the Technical Committee.
+(4) Member of the Technical Committee.

-- Shares beneficially owned, or controlled or directed, directly or indirectly, as at May 8th, 2018, is based upon information furnished to the Corporation by the individual directors.
+Shares beneficially owned, or controlled or directed, directly or indirectly, as at May 7th, 2019, is based upon information furnished to the Corporation by the individual directors.
 Unless otherwise indicated, such shares are held directly.